JoNilsson/lathe-mastery-wikibook/docs/09-troubleshooting/01-defeating-chatter.md

 ## Troubleshooting Checklist

-When chatter strikes, work through systematically:
+When chatter strikes, work through this checklist systematically.
+The steps are ordered from quickest/easiest fixes to more involved solutions, based on the most common causes of chatter.
+Each step provides diagnostic information about the root cause, so don't skip ahead even if you think you know the
+problem:

 1. **Reduce speed 30%** - Quick first test
 2. **Check tool overhang** - Minimize immediately